What Are Power Surges?

 When a power surge occurs in your home or business it is usually the result of a temporary boost (or spike) in electricity through the power lines.
 Just a slight boost in electrical current, even for a fraction of a second, can be detrimental to the integrity of any electronic device that is connected to the system.

-Electronic devices that can be affected by a power surge can include just about anything, from your computer and fax machine to your microwave and TV.
+A power surge protector can protect many electronic devices that can be affected by a power surge.
+These devices may include just about anything, from your computer and fax machine to your microwave and TV.
 Because of the sensitive nature of computer chips and wiring in many of today’s innovative electronic products, these temporary increases in voltage can put many of them at risk.

 What causes a power surge?